News

 (d) The emergency call handler tells you to stop

 The AED will tell you exactly what to do.
 Turn it on and attach the chest pads to the person in the positions shown.
+If the casualty is wearing a bra, it can be removed for the AED pads to deliver an effective shock.
 Listen carefully to its instructions.
 This device can give an electric shock to help restart the heart if it’s needed.

 You should continue giving CPR until: